ihmeuw/easylink/docs/source/concepts/workarounds.rst

 Eventually, the aggregators (funnel icons) on data dependencies passing *out* of a cloneable section will create directories.
-However, they currently create lists of file paths, similar to the first limitation listed on this page about user input data.
+However, they currently create lists of file paths, similar to the first limitation listed on this page about user input data (this is the other place where data dependencies are not files or directories).
-An implementation whose input comes from such an aggregator will receive a list.
+An implementation whose input comes from a cloneable section's aggregator will receive a list.

 This means that in the following diagram, where eventually the "by file" aggregator will aggregate a set of directories into a single flat directory, it currently will create